What is corrective jaw surgery?

 - You will be comfortable before, during and after the procedure.

 Determining whether or not to move forward with jaw surgery is not always an easy decision to make, but we will be here with you every step of the way.
-Please call Memorial Oral & Maxillofacial Surgery locations to schedule a consultation.
+Please call Memorial Oral & Maxillofacial Surgery with 3 locations, to schedule your consultation.